berehovskyi/apex-stream/docs/Functional-Abstract-Classes/Optional.md

 ### `public virtual Optional flatMapTo(IFunction mapper)`

-Returns an `Optional` the result of applying the `mapper` function to the value if the value is present, otherwise returns an empty `Optional`.
+Returns an `Optional` describing the result of applying the `mapper` function to the value if the value is present, otherwise returns an empty `Optional`.

 #### Parameters